Organization development: History

 Kurt Lewin (1898–1947) is the founding father of OD, although he died before the concept became mainstream in the mid-1950s.
 From Lewin came the ideas of group dynamics and action research which underpin the basic OD process as well as providing its collaborative consultant/client ethos.
 Institutionally, Lewin founded the "Research Center for Group Dynamics" (RCGD) at MIT, which moved to Michigan after his death.
 RCGD colleagues were among those who founded the National Training Laboratories (NTL), from which the T-groups and group-based OD emerged.

 Kurt Lewin played a key role in the evolution of organization development as it is known today.
 As early as World War II (1939-1945), Lewin experimented with a collaborative change-process (involving himself as a consultant and a client group) based on a three-step process of planning, taking action, and measuring results.
 This was the forerunner of action research, an important element of OD, which will be discussed later.
 Lewin also initiated a learning method known as laboratory training, or T-groups.
 After Lewin's death in 1947, his close associates helped to develop survey-research methods at the University of Michigan.
-These procedures became important parts of OD as developments in this field continued at the National Training Laboratories and in growing numbers of universities and private consulting-firms across the country.
+These procedures became important parts of OD as developments in this field continued at the National Training Laboratories and in growing numbers of universities and private consulting-firms across the US.
 Leading universities offering doctoral-level degrees in OD include Benedictine University and the Fielding Graduate University.

 Douglas and Richard Beckhard, while "consulting together at General Mills in the 1950s [...] coined the term organization development (OD) to describe an innovative bottom-up change effort that fit no traditional consulting categories" (Weisbord, 1987, p.
 112).